mazwat/mazwat.github.io/research-week-ws.md

 ## Research

-As you have a week free of taught sessions take this as an important opportunity to start reseatch
+As you have a week free of taught sessions take this as an important opportunity to start reseatching the components that you need for your custom robot, c

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4MTI3Mjk5NzMsLTIwNzQwMDcwMzksLT
+eyJoaXN0b3J5IjpbLTE0MDU0Mzg5ODIsLTIwNzQwMDcwMzksLT
 YzNzU1MjIwMl19
 -->